magiclinux/homo/README.md

 # homo

 This paper is rejected from ICML 2025, it is very close to being accepted.
-We will resubmit to NeurIPS 2025, please finish this code as soon as possible。
+We will resubmit to NeurIPS 2025, please finish this code as soon as possible.

 Title: High-Order Matching for One-Step Shortcut Diffusion Models.